adstriegel/cse20289-fa23/assignments/baseline/README.md

 Our normal cadence will be something like the following:

 1. Pull the class repository

+        % cd cse20289-fa23
+        % pwd
+        /Users/striegel/Documents/repos/cse20289-fa23
+        % git pull
+        Already up to date.
+        %
+2. Switch to the directory with your repository

+        % cd ..
+        % cd student-cse20289-fa23-striegel
+        % git status
+        On branch main
+        Your branch is up to date with 'origin/main'.

+        nothing to commit, working tree clean
+        %

-2. Create a branch in your repository named `NETID/assignmentXX` where `XX` is the assignment number
+3. Create a branch in your repository named `NETID/assignmentXX` where `XX` is the assignment number

+		% git branch striegel/assignmentXX
+		% git checkout striegel/assignmentXX
+		Switched to branch 'striegel/assignmentXX'
+		% git status
+		On branch striegel/assignmentXX
+        nothing to commit, working tree clean

+    We can also use the `-b` argument to do it all in one line.

+		 % git checkout -b striegel/assignmentXX

 3. Do the assignment, making sure to `commit` and `push`
 4. When complete, `merge` your branch into your main branch